 Medical Negligence in Child Birth Leads to Cerebral Palsy

-Simpson Millar Solicitors took on the case of a twin born with cerebral palsy.
-David Thomas, a Medical Negligence Partner at Simpson Millar, explains how mistakes during childbirth led to life-changing injuries, a pursuit of justice and a 7-figure award of damages.
+Simpson Millar took on the case of a twin born with cerebral palsy.
+Medical Negligence Lawyer David Thomas explains how mistakes during childbirth led to life-changing injuries, a pursuit of justice and a 7-figure award of damages.

 What caused the Cerebral Palsy?